comychitz/raspiler/README.md

 details we need to cover, but that is the gist of it.
 Let's get started.

 # building the cross compiler
-[TODO]

-# resources
+The build & host machine I'll be using is Fedora 28 which is running in a VirtualBox image on my Macbook Pro Retina Late 2012 (Macbook Pro 10,1)

+To perform building the cross compiler I followed the following guide, modifying commands as needded (the guide was using Ubuntu as the build machine).

-I owe tremendous credit to the following resources:
+I owe tremendous credit to the following resource:
 * [Building GCC as a cross compiler for Raspberry Pi](https://solarianprogrammer.com/2018/05/06/building-gcc-cross-compiler-raspberry-pi/)

+[ TODO ]
+- STOPPING POINT: start of compilation of cross compiler gcc-6.3.0.
+Need to complete, having errors